Amboseli National Park’s Wildlife Census.

 Involving local volunteers fosters community engagement, promoting environmental awareness and stewardship.
 Moreover, this data wields significant influence in advocacy, guiding policy decisions that advance wildlife and habitat protection.

-Nestled at the base of Mount Kilimanjaro and covering a vast 39,206 ha, Amboseli National Park is celebrated for its stunning landscapes and rich biodiversity.
+Nestled at the base of Mount Kilimanjaro and spanning a vast 39,206 hectares, Amboseli National Park is renowned for its stunning landscapes and rich biodiversity.
 It is home to iconic African species like elephants, lions, and cheetahs, making it a vital conservation area.